 I turn off all the lights until “it’s as dark as Noah’s ark when it’s dark.”
 That’s the second line of a poem written by a neighbor girl.
 Today she gave me a private reading of it in exchange for giving her a ride.

 I light a candle – for whom, I’m still deciding – when the phone rings.
 It’s Lee.
 The candle lights for Lee.

 We met in film school, back when I was a culture vulture.
 Well, not really a vulture, more like Snoopy pretending to be a vulture, using the art of others as braces for my artistic posture.

 From the shelf I pick up a forgotten necklace, untangle it, lay it around my neck.
 I describe it to Lee: “it’s plastic beads and metal hoops and it was probably suffocating in some girl’s cleavage only days ago.”

 We bitch about The Perks of Being a Wallflower being called this generation’s Breakfast Club.
 “Don’t they know it’s set in the ‘90’s?”
 Lee asks, and I answer probably not, but incidentally, I just finished reading Molly Ringwald’s first novel, When It Happens To You, and when did it happen to us?
 Somehow we started as that and became this.
 God is like a thief in the night – no – a nocturnal interior decorator who sneaks in and gradually switches a couch, a lamp, a painting, until you are home away from home.

 Not so long ago – not even on a good day, which made me think I was a good person – would I think my life taking place in a church-bought duplex, to love our neighbors in a diverse area.
-Actually, it’s diverse now that we moved in.
-Before it was just poor black people.
+Actually, it’s diverse now that we moved in?

 I hear Lee mention his roommate, the roommate he’s mentioned for 2 years, but this time I’m not content with an honorable mention.
 I ask if he’s more than a roommate.